FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    * - 1.
 Missing data entries.
 Insufficient data was provided to the model.

-g   * - 2.
+   * - 2.
 Switches were activated without the corresponding data or files(for ex- ample, see MUD, ISED, etc., in the CONT.DAT file).

    * - 3.
 There was missing or additional lines in a data file when switch is activated.
 Observe the \**\* Notes: \**\* in the file descriptions.